Submission Guidelines

 • We’re fine with controversial subject matter as long as it suits the story.

-• Accepted submissions will be published between 1-3 months after they were submitted.
+• Accepted submissions will be published between 1-3 months after your acceptance notification.
 You will be notified in advance of the date your piece will be published.

 • We accept submissions from people of all ages